Anorexia Nervosa Treatment

 Who is affected by anorexia?

 Anorexia can affect individuals of all ages, ethnicities, genders, races, and sexual orientation.
 Anorexia is more common amongst women, but there are adolescent boys and adult men who also suffer from anorexia nervosa.
 There are heightened prevalence rates of eating disorders amongst the LGBTQ population.
 Because there is less awareness about the prevalence of eating disorders amongst men and individuals of various sexual orientations or ethnicities, there can be a reluctance to discuss symptoms and seek treatment.
 We strongly encourage you to reach out to us!
-We are well versed in the treatment of eating disorders as it pertains to very specific populations.
+We are well trained in the treatment of eating disorders as it pertains to very specific populations.

 What is the typical age of onset for anorexia?